yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/tablet-splitting.md

 ## Current tablet splitting limitations

-To follow the work-in-progress on tablet splitting, see [GitHub #1004](https://github.com/yugabyte/yugabyte-db/issues/1004).
+To follow the tablet splitting work-in-progress, see [GitHub #1004](https://github.com/yugabyte/yugabyte-db/issues/1004).

-Here are known limitations that are planned to be resolved in the next releases:
+The following are known limitations that are planned to be resolved in the upcoming releases:

-* During tablet splitting, client applications can get an error from the driver and need to retry the request.
+* During tablet splitting, client applications may get an error from the driver and need to retry the request.
 * If tablet splitting occurs during an ongoing distributed transaction, it could be aborted and need to be retried.
-* Because splitting of tablets that are not completely compacted is not yet implemented, tablets created by tablet splitting might be split after they reach the specified size threshold.
+* Since splitting of tablets that are not completely compacted is not yet implemented, tablets created by tablet splitting might be split after they reach the specified size threshold.
 * Colocated tables cannot be split.